The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 Great Basin rattlesnake is starting our list of types of snakes in Utah.

-The Great Basin region in the southwest of the United States is home to the Great Basin rattlesnake, as its name implies.
-This covers the majority of Utah’s western region.
+As its name implies, the Great Basin rattlesnake lives in the southwest of the United States.
+This region covers most of Utah’s western region.

 The species is available in various hues: gray, brown, olive green, and yellowish-brown.
 Its back is speckled with dark brown or black marks.